 National Westminster Bank | Mortgage term plus 30 years. |

-An example of a Lease Extension decision for a Blackfen flat is 103a Footscray Road in January 2014.
+An example of a Lease Extension case for a Blackfen flat is 103a Footscray Road in January 2014.
 The tribunal determines that the premium payable for the extended lease should be £34,500 according to the expert witness valuation calculation This case was in relation to 1 flat.